chili-publish/grafx-documentation/docs/GraFx-Studio/guides/output/settings/index.md

 Can be used to scale the output if your target channel requires a bigger or smaller image size.
 Higher-resolution images will be used (if available in your media) to produce higher-resolution output.

 ### Frame rate

-For animations, defines how much frames will be played per second.
+For animations, defines how many frames will be played per second.

-### File Size limit

-If you choose to set the file size limit, the Quality will fade.
-Since you'll leave it to our engine, to find the best quality just below the file size you set.

-Especially with (animated) gif files, this can mean the amount of used colors will lower to reach the desired file size.

 ## MP4 output settings